PhD Degree Requirements

 Every candidate for the PhD degree must present a dissertation that gives evidence of original and significant research.

-For requirements regarding formatting of the dissertation, consult the Dissertation Formatting Guidelines document.
-TGS deposits dissertations into the ProQuest Database.
-In addition, the University Library receives one or more copies of the dissertation that may be used at its discretion for reasons including but not limited to long term archiving, library use and interlibrary loan, and dissemination through an institutional repository or other means.
+Dissertations must be deposited into the ProQuest Database.
+In addition, the University Library receives a copy of the dissertation that may be used at its discretion for reasons including but not limited to long term archiving, library use and interlibrary loan, and dissemination through an institutional repository or other means.
 The library also archives electronic copies of dissertations to help ensure that the content is preserved for future generations.

 Scheduling the final examination (dissertation defense) is the responsibility of the candidate and the members of the committee.

 Students pursuing the Doctor of Philosophy degree must file the following required documents prior to graduation and by the published deadlines:

 - Application for Degree: this form must be filled out via CAESAR.
-Login to CAESAR, click on "Main Menu"-> "TGS Forms" and navigate to "Application for a Degree" form.
+Students should login to CAESAR, click on "Main Menu"-> "TGS Forms" and navigate to "Application for a Degree" form.

 - PhD Final Exam Form: this form must be filled out via CAESAR.
-Login to CAESAR, click on "Main Menu" -> "TGS Forms" and navigate to "TGS PhD Final Exam" form.
-Print out a hard copy of the completed form to take to your final exam.
-Have each committee member sign the form next to their name.
-The signed form should go to the Director of Graduate Studies (or program/department assistant) who will finish the approval process online; the form will be submitted to The Graduate School electronically for final approval, with the signed hard copy to follow.
+Students should login to CAESAR, click on "Main Menu" -> "TGS Forms" and navigate to "TGS PhD Final Exam" form.
+Students must print out a hard copy of the completed form to take to the PhD final exam.
+Each committee member must sign the form.
+The signed form should go to the Director of Graduate Studies (or their designate) who will finish the approval process online; the form will be submitted to The Graduate School electronically for final approval, with the signed copy to follow.

 - Dissertation submission via ProQuest's website.
 Once the dissertation has been approved by the committee and all edits and revisions are complete, the student must submit online via ProQuest.
 The dissertation must conform to TGS formatting standards on the Dissertation Formatting Guidelines document.
-Once you have submitted your dissertation online your Student Services representative will review your formatting and confirm via email that your dissertation is acceptable or notify the student if changes need to be made.
+Once the student has submitted the dissertation online, a Student Services representative will review its formatting and confirm via email that the dissertation is acceptable or notify the student if changes need to be made.